Origin-Byte/0xtron/README.md

 ## Gameplay
 - player can create / import wallet
 - request airdrop if needed
-	- note: you may be rate limited!
+	- note: you may be rate limited, check the official Sui faucet discord channel if it's working https://discord.com/channels/916379725201563759/971488439931392130
 - hit play
+- players spawn at random positions in the arena
-- movement is automatic, turn with A/D or Left/Right arrow buttons
+- forward movement is automatic, turn with A/D or Left/Right arrow buttons
 - survive as long as you can by avoiding trail colliders

 ## Current issues
-- scoreboard is disabled.
+- Leaderboard is disabled right now!
 Writing to the scoreboard stops the event stream from the blockchain for several seconds.
-Requires further analysis.
+Requires further analysis of the move code and Sui transaction locks.
 - video: https://youtu.be/FTq3Fjr_dBc

+## if you encounter issues, please report it with your Sui Address and browser log!